Social Sciences and History

 - Ability to apply abstractions to particulars and to apply hypotheses, concepts, theories, and principles to given data

 Requires general knowledge and understanding of time- and place-specific human experiences.
-Topics covered include political, diplomatic, social, economic, intellectual, and cultural history.
+Topics covered include political, diplomatic, social, economic, intellectual, and cultural material.

 13-15% United States History

-Covers the colonial period, the American Revolution, the early republic, the Civil War and Reconstruction, industrialization, the Progressive Era, the First World War, the 1920s, the Great Depression and the New Deal, the Second World War, the 1950s, the Cold War, social conflict-the 1960s and 1970s, the late twentieth century, and the early twenty-first century
+Covers the colonial period, the American Revolution, the early republic, the Civil War and Reconstruction, industrialization, the Progressive Era, the First World War, the 1920s, the Great Depression and the New Deal, the Second World War, the 1950s, the Cold War, social conflict in the 1960s and 1970s, the late twentieth century, and the early twenty-first century.

 13-15% Western Civilization

 Covers ancient Western Asia, Egypt, Greece, and Rome as well as medieval Europe and modern Europe, including its expansion and outposts in other parts of the world, its imperial contraction, and new economic and political forms.